 The easiest way to thaw lobster tails is overnight in the refrigerator.
 However, if you need them thawed sooner, follow these steps:

-- Put them into a resealable plastic bag to keep them from absorbing water as they defrost.
+- Place them in a resealable plastic bag to prevent them from absorbing water as they defrost.

 - Submerge the bag in cold water.
 Use only cold water because hot water can start cooking the outer edges of the tails.